Matviy Andreyev

 A suspension footbridge over Tereblya leads you to a water spring.
 Kolochava, Carpathians, Ukraine

-Commuting on bicycles in -15°C (5°F) is not uncommon here.
+Commuting on bicycles in -15°C (5°F) was not uncommon here.

 Cycling commute in heavy winter.
 Kolochava, Carpathians, Ukraine